- SEO: The what, why, and what’s next

 If you would like to know more about things you should consider before buying a domain name, I recommend reading this well-informed article by Media Temple.

 Pillar 3: Content

 It may be cliché, but it's true when they say “CONTENT IS KING”.

-The better your content, the more satisfied are your readers, viewers, or users, and the more traffic you will gain.
-If you are smart about your digital marketing, gaining traffic on your website would lead to your users discovering more of your content, products, or services that you offer.
+The better your content, the more satisfied are with your readers, viewers, or users, and the more traffic you will gain.
+If you are smart about your digital marketing, gaining traffic on your website would lead to your users discover more of your content, products, or services that you offer.

 I know it sounds weird, but honestly give it try.
 There are some awesome copywriting groups on Facebook, with so many participants who are good writers.

 One Facebook Community I would recommend hiring freelancers from is The CopyKooks Club.
 They are a community of freelancers who have all been trained by Tasmin Henderson’s Complete Copywriting Course on Udemy.